bjartejensen/landing-page/README.md

 ### SCSS

 [SCSS is CSS with super powers](https://sass-lang.com/).
-It allows you to define variables, mixins, functions, loop in order to write proper CSS logic that simplifies CSS at the component level.
+It allows you to define variables, mixins, functions, loops, etc. in order to write proper CSS logic simplifying the CSS at the component level.

 With respect to responsiveness, I specifically use SCSS to write utility classes that combines every screen size with every element over a pre-defined set of property values.
 Let take an example.